-37. Van Buren, 141 S. Ct. at 1660-63 (The Court determined that the "gates" did not necessarily need to be limited to traditional passwords, encryption, or other cyber methods of securing computers, but that physical locks or other efforts to prevent access that were expressly communicated as security measures could also be considered "gates.").
+^{37.} Van Buren, 141 S. Ct. at 1660-63 (The Court determined that the "gates" did not necessarily need to be limited to traditional passwords, encryption, or other cyber methods of securing computers, but that physical locks or other efforts to prevent access that were expressly communicated as security measures could also be considered "gates.").

-44. Knowingly, as defined in the context of the CFAA damage statute 18 U.S.C. § 1030(a)(5), is an action taken where the result is practically certain; see United States v.
+^{44.} Knowingly, as defined in the context of the CFAA damage statute 18 U.S.C. § 1030(a)(5), is an action taken where the result is practically certain; see United States v.
 Morris, 928 F.2d 504, 510 (2d Cir.
 1991) (The court held whether or not a defendant intends to cause damage is irrelevant so long as the defendant knew or reasonably should have known their actions could cause damage.).

-substantially further "any criminal or tortious act."
+substantially45 further "any criminal or tortious act."
 The statute as amended would protect against the potential criminalization of computer acts that would not, if isolated, be violations of the CFAA, while also preserving the privacy protection interests the CFAA was originally intended to fortify.
 In other words, the amended provision sufficiently gives citizens clear notice of potential violations, while punishing those who purposefully use a computer, without authorization, as a critical component to advance a criminal or tortious act or use a protected computer without authorization to significantly violate the owner's privacy rights to contribute to a criminal or tortious goal.
 Ultimately, no one would receive jail time for frivolous or incidental use of technology.
+In the statute as amended would receive jail time for frivolous or incidental use of technology.

-This Note first describes Congress's motivation and purpose in drafting the CFAA.
-Then, this Note will define § 1030(a)(2), the standard for breaching or exceeding authorized access, and the changes established by Van Buren.
-Additionally, this Note will outline the felony enhancements under § 1030(c)(2)(B)(ii).
-This Note will subsequently define a "computer" and "protected computer" and establish car theft as a major issue throughout the U.S. Finally, this Note will examine in more detail the hypothetical situations mentioned previously to illustrate the overbroad nature of the felony enhancements and the effectiveness of the proposed amended provision to correct this issue.
+This Note first describes Congress's motivation and purpose in drafting the CFAA.50 Then, this Note will define § 1030(a)(2), the standard for breaching or exceeding authorized access, and the changes established by Van Buren.51 Additionally, this Note will outline the felony enhancements under § 1030(c)(2)(B)(ii).
+This Note will subsequently define a "computer" and "protected computer" and establish car theft as a major issue throughout the U.S.52 Finally, this Note will examine in more detail the hypothetical situations mentioned previously to illustrate the overbroad nature of the felony enhancements and the effectiveness of the proposed amended provision to correct this issue.53